TLDR

 Key Components of Revenue Attribution:

-- Attribution Models: These are the methods you use to assign credit to each marketing touchpoint.
-Common models include last-click, first-click, and multi-touch attribution.
+2 Attribution Models: These are the methods you use to assign credit to each marketing touchpoint.
+Standard models include last-click, first-click, and multi-touch attribution.

 By focusing on these components, you can gain valuable insights into your marketing strategies and drive your business growth.